Among my bucket list to-do’s includes spray-painting “Mel is God” on the Islington Station underground.

-Though Farner and Brewer were the writers, Mel’s melodic bass artistry defined Funk’s canon.
-Utilizing his index fingernail as a plectrum, Mel’s playing became even more refined as Flint’s finest morphed from hard rockers to pop stars on such albums as: We’re An American Band (1973), Shinin’ On (1974), All The Girls In the World Beware (1975), and the Frank Zappa production Good Singin’ Good Playin’ (1976).
+Mel’s playing became progressively refined as Flint’s finest morphed from hard rockers to pop stars on such albums as: We’re An American Band (1973), Shinin’ On (1974), All The Girls In the World Beware (1975), and the Frank Zappa production Good Singin’ Good Playin’ (1976).

-Mel is still on the road with a revamped version of Grand Funk sans Farner and Frost.
-Beloved by fans, reviled by the so-called rock media – I can’t imagine how many American teenagers heard Mel on Grand Funk (1969) aka “The Red Album” and decided that’s what they wanted to do in life.
+Mel is still on and off the road with a revamped version of Grand Funk sans Farner and Frost.
+Beloved by fans, reviled by the so-called rock media in their commercial heyday – I can’t imagine how many American teenagers heard Mel on Grand Funk (1969) aka “Red Album” and decided that’s what they wanted to do in life.